NDA-Software/socket-actions/docs/server/socketEvents/onConnection.md

 ## Parameters

-- socket: The user-identifying open socket.
+- clientSocket: The user-identifying open socket.
 - req: Data from the socket opening request.

 ## Usage: